rberenguel/glancer/README.md

 The goal is to be able to glance at the talk to decide if you really want to watch it or not.
 The _standalone_ part of the created webpage is to make it easier to "watch"/"share" to my iPad/iPhone without having to move a folder full of images.
 The whole talk becomes just a 5-15 Mb HTML file.

 A couple of additional neat (for me at least) features:
-- Hovering on the image will enlarge it, in case you want to see some code block larger.
+- Clicking/tapping on the image will enlarge it, in case you want to see some code block larger (I wanted hover, but it was too tricky on mobile).
 - Clicking on the arrow on the lower-right of the slid block will open the video on Youtube, at that moment in time.

 ## Installation